Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The US Virgin Islands are Safe

-A quick google search won’t produce promising results for safety in the US Virgin Islands.
+A quick Google search won’t produce promising results for safety in the US Virgin Islands.
 However, as someone who’s lived on St. Thomas for quite a while, I can honestly say the USVIs are safe to visit.
 I’ve detailed all your potential worries in my article, “Is St. Thomas Safe?”

 How long does a passport need to be valid to take a day trip from US Virgin Islands to British Virgin Islands?